 #3: Get Actionable Data by Calculating Your ROI

 While it might be fun for marketers to geek out all day on analytics, at the end of the day, the one metric business owners and CEOs care about the most is the return on investment.
 The most actionable data is the ROI for marketing, sales, or internal initiatives expressed in real-world monetary terms.
 Here is where you will truly find out if you’re on the right track.

 Let’s take a look at one simple example of combining data with a basic business calculation: your Customer Acquisition Cost (CAC).
 Your CAC is the average cost of acquiring one new customer.
 You simply add your sales and marketing costs per month/quarter/year (this will include salaries and commissions + program and advertising spending + any additional overhead) and then divide it by the number of new customers you’re getting in that same time frame.

-So let’s say you spent a total of $35,000 one month for sales and marketing, and brought in 8 new customers.
-Your formula would look like:
+So let’s say you spent a total of $35,000 one month for sales and marketing and brought in 8 new customers.
+Your formula would look like this:

 $35,000 √∑ 8 = $4375 in CAC for that month.

 If your CAC is going up as you calculate it each month, quarter, or year, you know you need to make some changes in your approach to sales and marketing.
 Combine this with the relevant metrics you identified using Step 1, and you’ll be able to pinpoint problems and make changes that will lower your CAC and increase your ROI.
 THAT’S what we call actionable data.